Kate Flanders

-Katherine Flanders, known as Kate Flanders, is the former State Secretary of the Queensland Labor Party.
+Katherine Flanders, known as Kate Flanders, is the former State Secretary of the Queensland Labor Party in Australia.
 She has held the position since 3 June 2022, taking over from Julie-Ann Campbell.
 Prior to the position with the party, Flanders worked for the Together Union, where she held the position of Assistant Branch Secretary from 2010 to 2020/21 She has also worked for the Australian Council of Trade Unions (ACTU) and was an administrative officer in private hospitals as well as a research assistant at Griffith University.
 Flanders holds a degree in law from the University of Queensland, and was born in Mackay, Queensland.

 She served as Queensland State Secretary of the Labor Party, from June 2022 to June 2025.